-Used Car Buying Guide: the best practical cars for £6000
+Used Car Buying Guide: best pick-up trucks for £8000

 Britain is a nation of dreamers.
 Whether trying on drop-dead gorgeous designer dresses in Selfridges, taking an online snoop around multi-million pound houses for sale, or wondering how amazing it would be to have a Bang & Olufsen voice-activated entertainment system installed in every room at home, there’s no harm in letting our imagination run wild.

 Drivers like to dream too.
 And why not?
 There’s an almost inexhaustible supply of used cars that offer royal-like luxury.
 But the best thing of all is you don’t have to steal the crown jewels to afford them.

 Prices for luxury cars start from just £1000.
 But you’d have to be brave, and willing to take a gamble, to spend so little on a car that could cost so much if it were to go wrong.
 So here are three suggestions for three very different luxury cars that will let you live like a king – or queen – for less money than you might think.

 The high-rise penthouse on wheels: Land Rover Range Rover

 If you want to Lord it over your fellow driver, then nothing is quite as elevating – both physically and metaphorically – as Land Rover’s Range Rover.
 The luxury 4x4 has been king of the hill ever since it was launched in 1970.

 Yet because it drinks fuel faster than Oliver Reed could clear a round of drinks, and has a habit of being wincingly expensive to fix, few drivers are brave enough to take the plunge.
 And that means it plummets in value and used car buyers can have a taste of the high life for surprisingly little money.